pdn4kd/pdn4kd.github.io/pubs.md

 I'd certainly be willing to put up my old slides/posters up here, but I'm not sure there's any interest since it would be either undergrad work or covered by current/upcoming papers.
 At least some of the details of my work is going to end up as blog posts.

 ["A Flexible Python Observatory Automation Framework for the George Mason University Campus Telescope"](https://ui.adsabs.harvard.edu/abs/2021tsc2.confE...8R/abstract), we're moving towards increasingly automating the campus telescope (see above on doing transit follow-up observations), and my contributions to research observing also fed into beta-testing the code and suggesting features/bug-fixes.
 I'm currently listing a conference abstract, though this is also becoming a paper.

+ ["Methods of Data Analysis on TESS Observations"](https://ui.adsabs.harvard.edu/abs/2021tsc2.confE..10K/abstract), an example of the work we're doing with a pipeline of those observations and exoplanet follow-up.
+Hence why I can claim to eg: be a co-discoverer of TOI-1601 b.